npruehs/azure-sample-container-info/README.md

 ![Application Insights](Documentation/ApplicationInsights.png)

-Finally, we recommend setting up the following types of alerts to get notified of any unusual and potentially undesired behaviour, and ensure security and reliabilty for your application:
+Finally, we recommend setting up the following types of alerts to get notified of any unusual and potentially undesired behavior, and ensure security and reliability for your application:

 * [Azure Monitor alerts](https://learn.microsoft.com/en-us/azure/azure-functions/monitor-functions?tabs=portal#alerts) (e.g. for unusually high request counts)
 * Security alerts in Microsoft Defender for Cloud for your subscription